pinterb/ansible-bootstrap/roles/user/README.md

 ## role files

 Very important!!
-If you want to use ssh key pairs for remote access, you'll need to create a ssh key pair.
+If you want to use ssh key pairs for remote access, you'll need to create your own ssh key pair.
 These keys should be located under this role's files sub-directory.
 Please follow these [instructions](https://github.com/pinterb/ansible-bootstrap/blob/master/roles/user/files/README.md).

 ## role dependencies